 We can issue a NOV with respect to violations of the RPAA.
 A NOV could be accompanied by:

-- an offer to enter into a compliance agreement—If a PSP agrees to this type of compliance agreement, the AMP is reduced by half.
-The reduced AMP is intended to encourage PSP to follow the compliance agreement and encourage them to direct their resources to address the underlying issue.
+- An offer to enter into a compliance agreement—If a PSP agrees to a compliance agreement, the AMP is reduced by half.
+The reduced AMP is intended to encourage the PSP to follow the compliance agreement and encourage them to direct their resources to address the underlying issue.
 If the PSP fails to meet the terms and conditions of the compliance agreement, the PSP is liable to pay the remaining half and an additional penalty that will be specified in the regulations.